 18) Great Muppet Caper Glasses

 ?As you’ll probably remember from a few weeks back, novelty drinking glasses are the goblets of Satan.
 But do you really want to live in a world where you will never again sip an ice cold Coke from a glass emblazoned with an image of Mola Ram pulling someone’s heart out?
 Me neither, which is why I’m advising you to ignore those doom-saying news reports and buy as many novelty glasses as possible before the hysteria over their alleged toxicity makes them hard to find.
 A good assortment to start with are these McDonald’s glasses that were released in 1981 in conjunction with The Great Muppet Caper.
 Sure, they’re probably laced with lead and cadmium, but look how cute Kermit and the gang are.
-Cost?
-Full sets are easily found for around $10-$20.

 Where you can get them: Just head to eBay and let the fun/poisoning commence!